Four alternatives to payday loans

-If you’re not familiar with payday loans, they’re essentially short-term loans marketed as bridge solutions to help consumers pay unexpected expenses in between paychecks.
+If you’re not familiar with payday loans, they’re essentially short-term loans marketed as bridge solutions to help consumers pay unexpected expenses in-between paychecks.
 Consumers borrow a relatively small amount of money (a few hundred dollars) using their next paycheck as collateral.
-The trouble with payday loans – which is now a $46 billion a year industry – is that the loans rarely work as advertised.
+The trouble with payday loans is that the loans often don't work as advertised.

 Build an emergency savings account